Amplitude-Developer-Docs/amplitude-dev-center/docs/data/sdks/typescript-browser/index.md

 Using the default configuration, these properties are tracked at the start of each session.
 This means when a user navigates back to the page through a campaign while the previous session is still valid, the newer campaign isn't tracked.

-If one prefers to track new campaigns mid-session, you can configure Amplitude to capture new campaigns, regardless of the state of the user session.
+If you prefer to track new campaigns mid-session, you can configure Amplitude to capture new campaigns, regardless of the state of the user session.
 This effectively expires the previous session and creates a new session, but only if new attribution data is found.
 If the same attribution data is found, then no attribution data is tracked and default session expiration policy is applied.
 You can also do this by setting `attribution.trackNewCampaigns` to `true`.
 By default this is set to `false`.

 ```ts
 amplitude.init(API_KEY, OPTIONAL_USER_ID, {